The Art Law Review: Russia

 Fakes, forgeries and inauthentic art represent the seller's deceit and are subject to legal implications whether under the Civil Code or the Criminal Code.
 Civil rights shall be protected as specified under Article 12 of the Civil Code.

-The seller usually provides certain representations and warranties under agreement.11 The buyer, having relied on such representations, which are significant to him or her, along with a claim for compensation for losses or recovery of a penalty, is also entitled to rescind the sale, unless otherwise provided by agreement.
-The seller shall be held liable provided he or she realised that the buyer would rely on such representations or had reasonable grounds for such assumption to be made.
-A person (the seller) who provided a knowingly inaccurate representations cannot, as a ground of the release from liability, refer to the fact that the party to the agreement (the buyer) relying on representations was imprudent and did not itself reveal inaccuracy.
+The seller usually provides certain contractual representations and warranties.16 The buyer, having relied on these representations, which are significant to him or her, along with a claim for compensation for losses or recovery of a penalty, is also entitled to rescind the sale, unless otherwise provided by contract.
+The seller shall be held liable provided he or she realised that the buyer would rely on the representations or had reasonable grounds for that assumption to be made.
+A person (the seller) who provided knowingly inaccurate representations cannot, as a ground of the release from liability, refer to the fact that the party to the contract (the buyer) relying on representations was imprudent and did not itself reveal inaccuracy.

-A dealer acting in the interest of the buyer has a duty to act with due care.
-If representations are provided by a person in the course of entrepreneurial activity, such dealer must compensate losses of any misrepresentations, regardless of whether he or she was aware of such representations being false (regardless of fault), if otherwise is not provided by agreement of the parties.
-In the case of unfair behaviour or misconduct by a dealer, a buyer is also entitled to approach the trade or professional society of which the dealer is a member and file a complaint.
-It is expected that well-known players in the art market are unlikely to blemish their reputation with doubtful deals.
+The dealer's duty to act with due care covers compensation of losses for any misrepresentations, regardless of whether he or she was aware of these representations being false, if otherwise not provided by the contract.
+In the case of unfair behaviour or misconduct by the dealer, the buyer is also entitled to file a complaint with the trade or professional society of which the dealer is a member.

 i Private sales and auctions